Chart Color Schemes

 Dromana has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified 15 infrastructure projects set to impact the area.
-Key projects include Dromana Estate Residential Community, Dromana Pier Redevelopment, Dromana Hub Shopping Centre Refurbishment & Expansion, and Arthurs Seat Eagle SkyTower and Alpine Coaster Project.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects expected to influence the region.
+Notable projects include Dromana Estate Residential Community, Dromana Pier Redevelopment, Dromana Hub Shopping Centre Refurbishment & Expansion, and Arthurs Seat Eagle SkyTower and Alpine Coaster Project.
+The following list details those anticipated to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.